ivanos/dobby_core_lib/README.md

 ```
 {
     "link": [Id, Id],
-    "metadata": Metadata
+    "metadata" : {
+        "metakey": {
+            "value": "metavalue",
+            "pubisher_id": "publisher",
+            "timestamp": "2015-03-04T00:45:54Z"
         }
+    }
+}
 ```

-Where an Id is a string, and metadata is one of:
+Where an Id is a string, keys are strings, and metadata values are one of:
 1. true
 2. false
 3. null